Earn weekly rewards on your crypto

 The Ledger Nano S (top) compared to the Ledger Nano S Plus (bottom).
 Note the improved screen.

-The Ledger Nano S Plus is larger than the original Nano S and benefits from a bigger, brighter screen that’s easier to read.
+The Nano S Plus is larger than the original Nano S and benefits from a bigger, brighter screen that’s easier to read.

-It should be noted the Ledger Nano S is very lightweight and feels like it’s mostly made of plastic.
+It should be noted however, that the Ledger Nano S is very lightweight and feels like it’s mostly made of plastic.
 It shouldn’t really be a problem for most people but it doesn’t exactly feel like a premium device.

 Is the Ledger Nano S Plus Safe?

-The Ledger Nano S Plus is one of the safest ways you can possibly secure your crypto.
+This wallet is one of the safest ways you can possibly secure your crypto.

 Ledger Nano S Plus has been fully certified by French cybersecurity agency ANSSI (like all Ledger devices).
 It has a secure element chip onboard that stores your private keys and signs transactions.

-The wallets themselves, however, have never been compromised and Ledger maintains a stellar reputation in the industry.
+The wallets themselves, however, have never been compromised, and Ledger maintains a stellar reputation in the industry.

 What’s in the Box?